What is Expose?

 • Application Windows

-Note that Mac OS X ships with default hot keys to invoke the actions but these can be configured.
+Note that Mac OS X ships with default hot keys to invoke the actions but these can be configured by you in System Preferences.

 All Windows